A Fourier representation of kernel Stein discrepancy with application to Goodness-of-Fit tests for measures on infinite

-where the classical Fourier derivative identity $ i\widehat{\nabla q}(s) = s\widehat{q}(s)$ has been used for the final step.
-Therefore, the spectral representation reveals the KSD is measuring how much $q$ is violating the classical Fourier derivative identity, weighted according to the spectral measure of the kernel. \end{example}
+where the classical Fourier derivative identity $ i\widehat{\nabla p}(s) = s\widehat{p}(s)$ has been used for the final step.
+Therefore, the Fourier representation reveals the KSD is measuring how much this Fourier derivative identity is being violated when some of the $p$ terms are replaced with $q$, weighted according to the Fourier measure of the kernel. \end{example}

-The central assumption which underpins the spectral characterisation of KSD is that the kernel $k$ can be expressed as the Fourier transform of some Borel measure $\mu \in \calB(\calX)$, meaning $k(x,y) = \widehat{\mu}(x - y)$.
+The central assumption which underpins the Fourier characterisation of KSD is that the kernel $k$ can be expressed as the Fourier transform of some Borel measure $\mu \in \calB(\calX)$, meaning $k(x,y) = \widehat{\mu}(x - y)$.
 When $\calX$ is finite dimensional, Bochner's theorem \citep[Theorem 4.4]{Kukush2019} states that $k$ being translation invariant and continuous is necessary and sufficient.
 However, this does not hold when $\calX$ is infinite dimensional.
 Indeed, by the Minlos-Sazonov theorem \citep[Theorem 4.5]{Kukush2019}, it is necessary and sufficient that the kernel is translation invariant and continuous with respect to the Sazonov topology \citep[Section 4.4]{Kukush2019}, which is generated by neighbourhoods of the form $E_S = \lbrace x \in \calX \, : \, \langle Sx,x\rangle_{\calX} < 1 \rbrace$, for some $S \in L_1^{+}(\calX)$.
 As this topology is coarser than the standard norm-induced topology on $\calX$, this imposes stronger smoothness constraints on $k$ than standard continuity.
 For example, the kernel $k(x,y) = \exp(-\frac{1}{2}\norm{x-y}_{\calX}^{2})$ is not the Fourier transform of any Borel measure on $\calX$ \citep[Example 4.1]{Kukush2019} and so does not satisfy the requirements of Theorem \ref{thm:Tik_KSD}.

 \begin{example} If $T\in L^{+}_{1}(\calX)$ then the SE-$T^{1/2}$ kernel is the characteristic function of $N_{T}$ and the IMQ-$T^{1/2}$ kernel is the characteristic function of the measure which corresponds to the random element $\eta X$ where $X\sim N_{T}$ and $\eta\sim N(0,1)$ where $N(0,1)$ is the standard Gaussian on $\bbR$ and $\eta,X$ are independent \citep[Section 5]{Wynne2022}. \end{example}